netlify-templates/victor-hugo/site/content/publications/smoking-03.md

 ---
-title: smoking 03
+articlename2: smoking 03
-articlename: >-
+title: >-
   Financial Incentives Promote Smoking Cessation Directly, Not by Increasing Use of Cessation Aids.
 date: '2018-10-05'
 summary: >-